 Catheter associated urinary tract infection (CAUTI)

-The natural process of protecting the urinary tract against bacteria (urethral immune defense, regular emptying of bladder) is compromised during catheterization.
+The natural process of protecting the urinary tract against bacteria (urethral immune defence, regular emptying of bladder) is compromised during catheterization.
 It is common that microbes adhere, colonize and form biofilm on the catheter inner and/or outer surface.

 After 1-2 weeks of catheter treatment it is estimated that almost everyone has bacteria in the urine which subsequently may lead to infections.